MustagheesButt/SalesX/README.md

 ## Introduction

-SalesX is a next-gen Point of Sales system, built using Electron and M(ySQL)ERN stack.
+SalesX is a next-gen Point of Sales system, built using Electron and L(ovefield)ERN stack.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started

 To setup and run the program:

 1. Make sure you have NodeJS installed and updated.
-2. MySQL installed and running.
-3. Create a new MySQL user `salesx` using the following query:

-    `CREATE USER 'salesx'@'localhost' IDENTIFIED WITH mysql_native_password BY '<password>';`

-    Use the same password in `public/config.json`.

-3. From the project root directory, run:
+2. From the project root directory, run:

     `npm install`

     This will install all the required dependencies.

-4. (optional) To start only React version, run:
+3. To start React-only version, run:

     `npm run react-start`

-5. To start the complete app, run:
+    To start the complete app, run:

     `npm run start`